aneeshedavalats/api-test-automation/README.md

 ## Overview

-This project is designed to automate API testing using Bruno, a CLI tool for API testing.
-The tests are automatically run on every push to the main branch using GitHub Actions.
+This project is designed to automate the testing of requests inside collections using Bruno, a CLI tool for API testing.
+The tests are automatically run for each collection on every push to the main branch using GitHub Actions.

 ## Setup